mumanchu/AdafruitADA4991/README.md

 This code was developed and tested on an STM32.
 It may need modifications for other MCUs, further tests will be done later.

 ## Class Reference

+Read the commented source code for more details.

 ```cpp
 	// Convert 3 separate 8-bit RGB values to a single 24-bit RGB value
 	#define RGB(r, g, b) (ulong)((ulong)(byte)r << 16) + ((ulong)(byte)g << 8) + (byte)b)